pavpanchekha/nightly-runner/README.md

 + Run your project on all its tests
 + Upload the results somewhere

-You might also want to delete your obsolete branches, so they don't take up time running nightlies you don't care about.
+There's also Slack integration, so optionally your nightly run can post its results to your Slack channel.

 ## Features